 DAY OF VISIT REMINDER: College representatives will need to enter Holy Names Academy through the front entrance at 728 – 21st Avenue East, Seattle, WA 98112.
 Please ring the doorbell and you will be greeted by our receptionist.
 After signing in as a guest, you will be directed upstairs to the College Counseling Office.

-It is imperative that you follow our school's parking policies as outlined HERE ("Parking & Driving").
-Click HERE for a map showing street parking restrictions for all school-related parking.
+It is imperative that you follow our school's parking policies.
+Click HERE for a PDF map showing policies and street-parking restrictions for all school-related parking.

 Digital Device Program